-But now that they knew the character of their God, they renewed their covenant allegiance to him before entering into battle; the outcome of future battles lay not in their military prowess, but in the power of God and the wholeheartedness of their commitment to God.18 of people in the land while at other times as an embracing term for the several groups of inhabitants (see 7:1ff.).
+But now that they knew the character of their God, they renewed their covenant allegiance to him before entering into battle; the outcome of future battles lay not in their military prowess, but in the power of God and the wholeheartedness of their commitment to God.

+The policy of war was twofold.
+The inhabitants of the land, particularly the Canaanites, were to be exterminated (7:1-5; 20:16ff.), while others were to be regarded as permanent enemies, e.g., the Ammonites and the Moabites (23:3-6).
+The term Canaanites sometimes referred to a particular group of people in the land while at other times as a term embracing the several groups of inhabitants (see 7:1ff.).
 Yet, the will of God was for a complete distinction of the Israelites from the Canaanites (Ex 23:32, 33).
 Indeed, the annihilation of the Canaanites was a judgment upon them from God (Gen 15:16).
 This was not unreasonable at all, when one considers their culture.
-They practiced slavery, formed class distinctions, worshipped many gods and offered up sacrifices to them, established their own priesthood, constructed temples for their worship (e.g., Lachish, Jericho, Megiddo, Hazor), held child sacrifices, indulged in many satanic rituals (Deut 18:9-11), and established the fertility cult.
-The latter involved temple prostitution which included male practitioners as well as female prostitutes (cf. Amos 2:7 and Hos 4:14).19 The "ban" or "total destruction" which YHWH called for was quite reasonable.
+They practiced slavery, formed class distinctions, worshipped many gods and offered up sacrifices to them, established their own priesthood, constructed temples for their worship (e.g., Lachish, Jericho, Megiddo, Hazor), held child sacrifices, indulged in many satanic rituals (Deut 18:9-11), and perpetrated the fertility cult.
+The latter involved temple prostitution which included male practitioners as well as female prostitutes (cf. Amos 2:7 and Hos 4:14).
+The "ban" or "total destruction" which YHWH called for was quite reasonable.
 Israel had a religion and a revelation that was dependent upon this act, and the welfare of the nations of the world was involved in the decision (Gen 12).
 The discharge of war is further described in 20:1-20; 21:10-14; 23:10-14; 24:5; and 25:17-19.
 This responsibility was laid upon Israel and was a part of the call to obedience that Moses was charging the nation with.